Conflig/source2_model_exporter/README.md

 ![image](https://github.com/user-attachments/assets/6b86fdb6-7822-4fc9-a9b5-933a72392338)

-Add material will create new material with basic grid texture.
-At the same time it also ads custom property with relative path the the material inside the Hammer editor meaning if you export your prop with this material it will use the same material inside the Hammer editor.
+Add Material' will create a new material with a basic grid texture.
+At the same time, it also adds a custom property with the relative path to the material inside the Hammer editor.
+This means that if you export your prop with this material, it will use the same material inside the Hammer editor.

-You can use all materials aviable in the Hammer editor.
-Note that they will not be visible in Blender since it cannot read the fileformat of the textures.
+You can use all materials available in the Hammer editor.
+However, note that they will not be visible in Blender, as Blender cannot read the file format of the textures.
 To change the material you just need to copy path of the material inside the hammer Asset browser

 ![image](https://github.com/user-attachments/assets/e4f668b9-992b-423d-9df8-0197d72a7f9a)